Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Ashley Naftule over 3 years ago
+Ashley Naftule about 4 years ago

 When the issue of civilian oversight was brought up earlier in the year, we were promised that the police would be overseen by an independent apparatus.
 The council gained support for this initiative BECAUSE we thought this was going to be independent oversight.
 You can't have the police investigating themselves.
 If this year has taught us anything, it's that police departments across the U.S. are unwilling to hold themselves accountable- even in the face of immense public outcry.